How to lock your bike

 There is no way to lock your bike that will guarantee it will not be stolen.
 Sorry, champ!
 But there are easy ways to lock your bike that will make your bike harder to be stolen, encouraging thieves to look for targets elsewhere.

-This bike is locked properly.
+This bike is locked well.
 Everything that could be easily removed is secured: the U-lock secures the frame and one wheel to the pole, and the cable secures the second wheel to the U-lock.
 The seat requires an Allen key to remove, and the rider took the front and rear bike lights with him.
 If the seat was quick-release, the rider would have taken it with him or threaded a cable through the seat.

 The pole (top not shown) has a sign at the top preventing the bike and U-lock from being lifted up and over the top of the pole.
 And the pole is securely cemented in the ground, and not made of a material that could be easily cut (like a tree or chain-link fence).